prof-rossetti/internet-technologies/projects/personal-website/project.md

 ## Instructions

 Plan, design, and develop a website for personal or professional purposes.
-The website can feature a person, place, or business, or serve some other purpose.
+The website can feature a person, place, or business, or serve some other practical purpose.
 The website's content can be real or fictitious.

 You are encouraged to leverage a front-end web development framework like [Twitter Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/)